 The NordVPN native application is the recommended option for connecting to NordVPN servers on your Windows PC.
 We designed it with your experience in mind, giving easy access to features such as Double VPN, Onion servers, and automated Kill Switch.
 The application uses OpenVPN, one of the best VPN protocols out there, by default.

-Then the installer window will open.
-Click Install in the first screen.
+The installer window will open.
+Click Next.

 The installer will proceed with the installation process.

 Once it’s done, you will be asked if you want to launch NordVPN right away.
 Click Finish to complete the installation.